commercetools-demo/ct-agent-toolkit/README.md

 #### Tools

-The toolkit works with <span style="color:red">LangChain</span> and Vercel's AI SDK and can be passed as a list of tools.
+The toolkit works with LangChain and Vercel's AI SDK and can be passed as a list of tools.
 For example:

 ```typescript
 import { AgentExecutor, createStructuredChatAgent } from "langchain/agents";